Hussein el-Shafei

-Hussein Mahmoud Hassan el-Shafei (حسين محمود حسن الشافعي; 8 February 1918 – 18 November 2005) was an Egyptian military officer who was a member of the Free Officers Movement and served as vice president under two Egyptian presidents, Gamal Abdel Nasser and Anwar Sadat.
+Hussein Mahmoud Hassan el-Shafei (حسين محمود حسن الشافعي; 8 February 1918 – 18 November 2005) was an Egyptian military officer who was a member of the Free Officers Movement and served as the third vice president of Egypt from 1961 to 1965 and from 1968 to 1975 under two Egyptian presidents, Gamal Abdel Nasser and Anwar Sadat.
 He was one of the nine men who had constituted themselves as the committee of the Free Officers movement and led the country's cavalry corps during the uprising, and was one of only three last-surviving members of the Revolutionary Command Council at the time of his death.

 Early life and education

 Born in Tanta in 1918, el-Shafei graduated from the Egyptian Military Academy in 1938.

 Career

 El-Shafei was appointed minister of war in 1954 and served as Egypt's minister of labor and social affairs during Egypt's merger with Syria.
 He served as vice-president under Gamal Abdel Nasser in 1961.